-Medical Condition & Daily care requirements:
+Medical Condition & Daily care require ments:

 Care Requirments:

 Special consideration for school trips:

 Symptoms:

 If subject to seizures:

 What does the seizure look like?

 Is there any warning signs?

+the transfer of the second

 How long does the seizure usually

 last?

 Is there a pattern to the seizures?

 How long does the child take to

 recover?

 Is there a known trigger?

+is there a known a leger.

 Managment issues: eg special

 precautions needed, indications for

 swimming, when to notify parents.

 Management of Condition:

-=

-Emergency medication prescribed Yes i, □ No
+Emergency medication prescribed Yes, □ No

+dual the second the extent of the - 0

-If Yes - what medication & how will this be administe red?
+If Yes - what medication & how will this s pe administer ear ear

 Date plan developed: Date plan to be reviewed:

 E. Example Sample letter

 Address

-Te elephone contact details
+Telephone contact details

 Date

 Dear parent/carer

 Name of child - Medication in school

-As you know, following consultation with you, your child, the school nealthcare professional and school staff, it has been agreed that you require, medicine to be administered to them during school hours.
-Your and, if your child has one, their Care Plan, explains what medical administered and when. r child requires, or may our parental consent
+As you know, following consultation with you, your child, the school nurse or other nealthcare professional and school staff, it has been agreed that your child requires, or may require, medicine to be administered to them during school hours.
+Your parental consent form and, if your child has one, their Care Plan, explains what medication needs to be administered and when.

-It is parents' responsibility to contact me, or another member of staft to check your child's medication regularly, and at least on a termly date, there are no changes to the dose and it is still needed by you should be replaced or removed as necessary, especially at the academic year. basis, to ensure it is in r child.
-The medication
+t is parents' responsibility to contact me, or another member of staff at the school, in orde to check your child's medication regularly, and at least on a termly basis, to ensure it is indate, there are no changes to the dose and it is still needed by your child.
+The medication should be replaced or removed as necessary, especially at the beginning of each new academic year.

-If there are changes to your child's condition and/or medication, pland school nurse are notified as soon as possible. ease ensure the school
+f there are changes to your child's condition and/or medication, please ensure the schoo and school nurse are notified as soon as possible.

-I am available at the school/clinic, contact details as above, if yo child's condition u wish to discuss your
+am available at the school/clinic, contact details as above, if you wish to discuss you child's condition

 Yours sincerely

 School/School Nurse